Shoobx/mypy-zope/README.md

 class Cow(object):
     def say(self) -> None:
         print("Moooo")

+animal: IAnimal = Cow()
+animal.say()
 ```

-The interface `IAnimal` will be treated as an abstract base class of the
+The interface `IAnimal` will be treated as superclass of the implementation
-implementation `Cow`: you will not be able to instantiate `Cow` if interface
+`Cow`: you will be able to pass an implementation to functions accepting an
-implementation is incomplete.
-Incompatible method signatures will be reported
-as well.
+interface and all the usual polymorphism tricks.

 ### Schema field type inference
 A limited support for defining attributes as `zope.schema.Field`s is supported too: